Thraka/thraka.github.io/articles/tutorials/get-started/part-2-input.md

     }
     ```

     The `handled` parameter is declared as an `out` parameter.
 This means that it must be assigned a value before the method code ends.
 Here we set it to `false` to signal that we're not handling the keyboard at this time.
-Let's change that though.

     To test the keyboard processing, let's watch for the <kbd>SPACE</kbd> key being pressed.
 When it is pressed, we'll cycle the background color of the console with a random color.